cstefanache/templlmos/debug/terminal_terminal-runtime_3.md

     pwd: pwd
 };
 /**
- * Executes a command with the given input string, processing the command and its arguments.
+ * Executes a command with the given parameters, processing the input string.
  * @param {string} input - The command input string to execute.
  * @returns {any} - The result of the command execution or an error message.
  */